vpober/ARL-SubtRobot/README.md

 Edits by Valerie Pober

--added params for serial port connection and baud rate to launch file
+- added params for serial port connection and baud rate to launch file

--added joints and channels for rear axle
+- added joints and channels for rear axle

--updated command directions for wiring
+- updated command directions for wiring

--updated urdf file for 4-wheel implementation
+- updated urdf file for 4-wheel implementation

--updated yaml file for 4-wheel implementation
+- updated yaml file for 4-wheel implementation
+- Teensy code for compatability with RC controller